"What do I do now? Where do I even begin???"

 - Ben Horowitz on the importance of organizational communication: Everything you need to know about organizational communication from the experts

-11) Best book for new female managers: Tina Fey's "Bossypants"
+12) Best book for new female managers: Tina Fey's "Bossypants"

 For our final book, a quick and entertaining read by comedian and writer, Tina Fey.
-Bossypants chronicles her journey from SNL comic to head writer and finally show runner of 30 Rock.
+Bossypants chronicles her journey from SNL comic to head writer and finally showrunner of 30 Rock.

 In the book, she shares the challenging push and pull she felt as she got married and started a family, while her career took off.
 While you're laughing all the way through you also see the poignant, important moments that many families and working mothers face.